ska-telescope/ska-tango-images/README.md

-# TANGO Docker containers
+# TANGO OCI images

 This project defines a set of Docker images and Charts files that are useful for TANGO control system development.
-See the documentation in the 'docs' folder for build and usage instructions.
+This README outlines how to build and test the images, aimed at ska-tango-images developers.
+See the documentation in the 'docs' folder for usage instructions.

 ## Setup virtualenv